The Best Smart Coffee Machine In 2022

 The not so smart bits

-The only obvious one is that it costs more than several people would think of spending on a American coffee machine.
+The only obvious one is that it costs more than most people would think of spending on a filter coffee makeking tool.

 Pod coffee machines

-Again, I’ll be preaching to the converted here, you won’t need me to tell you what a pod coffee makeking equipment is.
+Again, I’ll be preaching to the converted here, you won’t need me to tell you what a pod coffee makeking tool is.

-Pod coffee machines all started with a chap called Eric Favre, a Swiss fella who had a bit of friendly spousal banter with his Italian wife about Swiss coffee vs. Italian coffee, which turned into a challenge that led to him inventing what became the Nespresso machine.
+Pod coffee machines all started with a chap known as Eric Favre, a Swiss fella who had a little bit of friendly spousal banter with his Italian wife about Swiss coffee vs. Italian coffee, which turned into a challenge that led to him inventing what became the Nespresso machine.

-Eric played the long game with his creation, he even began working in the packaging department of the Swiss headquarters of Nestlé, just to get his foot in the door.
+Eric played the long game with his invention, he even began working in the packaging department of the Swiss headquarters of Nestlé, just to get his foot in the door.

-It wasn’t until several years later when he’d worked his way up to being a food scientist for Nestlé, that he pitched the CEO of Nestlé Japan, on an assignment there, that Nespresso was born.
+It wasn’t until a number of years later when he’d worked his way up to being a food scientist for Nestlé, that he pitched the CEO of Nestlé Japan, on an assignment there, that Nespresso was born.

-About 30 years later on., the same clever bloke likewise invented what we understand as the Lavazza pod machine.
+About 30 years later, the same clever bloke likewise invented what we know as the Lavazza pod machine.
 Anyway, Nespresso were the first pod machines, of course there are rather a few others now, including the aforementioned Lavazza, plus Tassimo, Dolce Gusto & the newer Nespresso Vertuo.

 Check Price – Amazon UK

-He initially did it, apparently, because he felt so bad about the amount of damage potentially being done to the environment by the requirement of Aluminium in Nespresso pods, even though there are a lot of Aluminium free, recyclable, and even compostable Nespresso compatible pods these days.
+He initially did it, apparently, because he felt so bad about the amount of damage potentially being done to the environment by the requirement of Aluminium in Nespresso pods, though there are a number of Aluminium free, recyclable, and even compostable Nespresso compatible pods these days.

 The smart bits